ps-tuebingen-courses/pl1-lecture-notes/src/13-church-encoding/church-encoding.md

 The content of this chapter is available as a Scala file [here.](./church-encoding.scala)

-Today we shrink our language.
-It does not seem to be big, but today we want to  illustrate how powerful our core language, the lambda calculus, is.
+Now we shrink our language.
+It does not seem to be big, but here we want to illustrate how powerful our core language, the lambda calculus, is.
 Here is a shrinked version of FAE that does not even have numbers anymore.
 For testing purposes, we introduce a new expression ``PrintDot`` whose semantics is to print a dot on the screen.